Waikōkopu: Shipwrecks

-Two ships are recorded as having been wrecked at Waikokopu, in 1886 and 1900.
+Two ships are recorded as having been wrecked at Waikōkopu, in 1886 and 1900.

-In September 1886, the wreck of the schooner Cleopatra was found bottom up on the beach at Waikokopu, where it rapidly broke up.
+In September 1886, the wreck of the schooner Cleopatra was found bottom up on the beach at Waikōkopu, where it rapidly broke up.
 The schooner had been bound from Thames to Lyttelton with a cargo of timber.
 It was supposed the schooner was capsized at sea during a heavy gale with the loss of all six crew members.
 The Cleopatra was of 92 tons, 82 feet long, and had been built in Auckland in 1867.

-In November 1900, the cutter Coralie encountered a strong south-westerly wind and ran for shelter at Waikokopu during a voyage from Gisborne to Napier.
+In November 1900, the cutter Coralie encountered a strong south-westerly wind and ran for shelter at Waikōkopu during a voyage from Gisborne to Napier.
 The next day the wind shifted to the south, blowing 'with terrific force'.
 Both anchors were let go and for a while the cutter rode safely, but as there was no sign of the sea abating the three crew decided to get ashore as soon as possible.
 After a perilous trip in the dinghy the crew landed safely, but after a short time the storm increased and their ship was driven ashore where the surf quickly broke it up.
 The Coralie was 47 feet long, of 29 tons register, and had been built in 1874.